madhuworkblcks/fi-mcp-agent/README.md

+## This code is a replica from fi mcp fastmcp client and modified as needed for hackathon.
+Original repo - https://github.com/epiFi/fi-mcp-dev
 # fi-mcp-dev

 A minimal, hackathon-ready version of the Fi MCP server.
 This project provides a lightweight mock server for use in hackathons, demos, and development, simulating the core features of the production Fi MCP server with dummy data and simplified authentication.